- 1 1/4 cups all-purpose flour, plus more for dusting

 - 2 tablespoons unsalted butter

-Make the pastry: combine the flour, sugar, and salt in a large mixing bowl.
+To make the pastry: combine the flour, sugar, and salt in a large mixing bowl.
 Add the butter and mix with a pastry blender or your hands until the mixture resembles coarse crumbs.
 Pour in the ice water and work it in to bind the dough until it holds together without being too wet or sticky.
-Squeeze a small amount together, if it is crumbly, add more ice water, 1 teaspoon at a time.
-Form the dough into a ball, wrap it in plastic wrap, and refrigerate it for at least 30 minutes.
+Squeeze a small amount together, if it is crumbly, add more ice water, 1 tablespoon at a time.
+Wrap the dough in plastic wrap and refrigerate for at least 30 minutes.

 Sprinkle the counter and a rolling pin lightly with flour.
-Roll the dough out into a 10-inch circle.
-Carefully roll the dough up onto the pin and lay it inside a 9-inch pie pan.
+Roll the dough out into a 10-inch circle; to check the size, put the 9-inch pie pan upside down over the dough.
+Carefully roll the dough up onto the pin (this may take a little practice) and lay it inside the pie pan.
 Press the dough firmly into the bottom and sides so it fits tightly.
-Trim the excess dough around the rim and pinch the edges to form a border.
-Place the crust on a sheet pan to catch any spills.
-Refrigerate until ready to fill.
+Trim the excess dough around the rim.
+Place the pie pan on a sturdy cookie sheet so it can prevent spills from burning in the bottom of the oven.